maksEveline/coinmarketcap_scraperbot/README.md

 2. The script will automatically start collecting data and sending updates to your Telegram bot.

-3. To stop the script, use the `/stop` command in your Telegram bot.

-4. Additional commands:
-- `/start`: Start the data collection process
-- `/list`: Get the latest price update report
-- `/currency <name>`: Get price data for a specific cryptocurrency (e.g., `/currency bitcoin`)

 ## Configuration

 Before running the script, you'll need to set up your Telegram bot and configure the script with your bot token and chat ID.
 Update the `config.py` file with the necessary information.